This is a Summary of PEF activity since 2018

 A great achievement was PEF’s first annual conference, the 2022 Progressive Economics Conference at Greenwich University with 80 speakers, 26 events and 500 delegates.

-Rachel Reeves and Andy Burnham spoke at the PEF 2021 event at the Labour Party Conference at Brighton. the Degrowth webinar with Jason Hickell was very well attended
+Rachel Reeves and Andy Burnham spoke at the PEF 2021 event at the Labour Party Conference at Brighton. the Degrowth webinar with Jason Hickell was well attended

 Influence on Policy